 Begin your chat with an introduction.
 Introduce yourself and allow your participants to do the same.
 Then announce your chat topic, and tweet your thoughts and ideas about the topic.
 Listen to what your participants have to say, and retweet the best comments.
 Ask questions as you go along.
 Be sure to retweet the best answers, and actively engage with your followers about their thoughts.
 Keep in mind that it should feel like a natural conversation instead of a press conference.
 Summarize the important points as you move along in the chat.
 Announce that the chat is coming to an end.
 Tweet the conclusions or most important points brought up in the chat.
 Be sure to thank everyone for participating and let them know about your next chat.

 Tools For Your Twitter Chat

-Tweetchat connects to your Twitter account.
-It updates in real time which makes it easier for you to keep track of the conversation and participate.
-Tweetchat allows you to create chat rooms on Twitter which can make the conversation go much easier.
+You can use Tweetdeck or Tchat.io to manage the conversation.
 It also allows you to view recent and upcoming chats.
 Tweetdeck is owned by Twitter, so it works perfectly with your Twitter account.
 It allows you to view your notifications, messages, and activity in a simple easy to use format.